linode/docs/docs/guides/development/concepts/server-side-programming-languages/index.md

 Facebook, on the other hand, has its own virtual machine for running PHP (the hip-hop virtual machine, or [HHVM](https://hhvm.com/)).
 The company is also building its own dialect of PHP, [Hack](https://hacklang.org/), to run on the HHVM.

-PHP is considered to be multi-paradigm, meaning it supports imperative, functional, object-oriented, procedural, and reflective.
+PHP is considered to be multi-paradigm, meaning it supports imperative, functional, object-oriented, procedural, and reflective programming.
 It also has a garbage-collected runtime.
 PHP existed without a formal specification from its release in 1995, though work started on a spec in 2014.
 A just-in-time (JIT) compiler for PHP was released in 2020, as part of PHP 8.

 For server-side scripting, PHP code is embedded in HTML pages and executed on the server.
 The following example is the first one given in the [official PHP documentation](https://www.php.net/manual/en/intro-whatis.php):